 d. invite no more than two LTO representatives to attend and observe any regularly scheduled job meeting.

 (j) Resident Advisory Boards.
 LTOs may designate any of their members or officers to sit on a Resident Advisory Board to participate in any of the matters upon which LTO participation is required under 760 CMR 6.09.
-Where there is no LTO, the LHA may appoint individual residents who agree to participate as volunteers.
+Where there is no LTO, the LHA may appoint individual Residents who agree to participate as volunteers.

-(k) Approval by the Department.
-Promptly after the LHA Board's vote on a rule or policy, a request for waiver, an Annual Plan, a Capital Improvement Plan, or a budget request, for which approval by the Department is necessary, an LTO may communicate an objection or concern to the Department in writing, with a copy to the LHA, and the Department shall consider such objection or concern in determining its action on the matter.
+(k) Approval by EOHLC.
+Promptly after the LHA Board's vote on a rule or policy, a request for waiver, an Annual Plan, a Capital Improvement Plan, or a budget request, for which approval by EOHLC is necessary, an LTO may communicate an objection or concern to EOHOLC in writing, with a copy to the LHA, and EOHLC shall consider such objection or concern in determining its action on the matter.

 (l) Posting of Rules and Regulations.
-The LHA shall post and shall keep posted in a conspicuous place in its central office and, if practical, in each development, all rules and policies of the LHA and the regulations of the Department which affect the rights, status, duties or welfare of tenants and their households.
-If postings are repeatedly removed, destroyed or defaced, the LHA shall take reasonable alternative measures to make the material conveniently available to tenants.
+The LHA shall post and shall keep posted in a conspicuous place in its central office and, if practical, in each Development, all rules and policies of the LHA and the regulations of EOHLC which affect the rights, status, duties or welfare of Tenants and their Households.
+If postings are repeatedly removed, destroyed or defaced, the LHA shall take reasonable alternative measures to make the material conveniently available to Tenants.
 Absence of a posting shall not affect the validity or applicability of rules, policies or regulations.
-Upon request, a tenant shall, without charge, be provided with one copy of an applicable rule, policy or regulation; the LHA may charge a reasonable fee for providing a duplicate copy or copies to the tenant.
+Upon request, a Tenant shall, without charge, be provided with one copy of an applicable rule, policy or regulation; the LHA may charge a reasonable fee for providing a duplicate copy or copies to the Tenant.

 (m) Preference for Tenants in LHA Hiring.
 The LHA shall notify all LTOs whenever a job at the LHA becomes available to outside candidates and is not covered by an applicable internal promotion policy.
 All such jobs shall also be posted in the LHA's central office.
-The fact that a candidate is a tenant or household member is a factor to be considered by the LHA in the candidate's favor.
+The fact that a candidate is a Tenant or Household Member is a factor to be considered by the LHA in the candidate's favor.

 (n) LTO Participation in Hiring.
-Prior to filling a position (including promotions pursuant to an applicable internal promotion policy) in which the employee to be hired will have direct dealings with the residents, the Executive Director (or the LHA where the employee to be hired is the Executive Director) shall afford each LTO the opportunity to examine resumes of all candidates, to express the LTO's objective view of the qualifications of some or all of the candidates, to recommend one or more of these candidates to be interviewed, to participate in interviews of the candidates who are interviewed, and to make a recommendation about which candidate should be hired.
+Prior to filling a position (including promotions pursuant to an applicable internal promotion policy) in which the employee to be hired will have direct dealings with the Residents, the Executive Director (or the LHA where the employee to be hired is the Executive Director) shall afford each LTO the opportunity to examine resumes of all candidates, to express the LTO's objective view of the qualifications of some or all of the candidates, to recommend one or more of these candidates to be interviewed, to participate in interviews of the candidates who are interviewed, and to make a recommendation about which candidate should be hired.
 In the event that the Executive Director or the LHA shall choose to conduct a preliminary screening of the resumes of candidates, the LTO(s) shall not have the opportunity to examine resumes of candidates eliminated by such preliminary screening.
 Without a prior written agreement detailing the specific procedures to be followed, the LTO shall not check a candidate's references, either commercial or personal, contact his or her employers, past or present, independently arrange for an interview of a candidate, or conduct activities which infringe on the candidate's privacy.

 6.09: continued